brenbren69/AWD-Seatwork-1-6-MB-25/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

+The Grade Management System is a website that allows students to input five grades, and it automatically calculates and displays their General Weighted Average (GWA).

+GUIDE QUESTIONS:

 - What is the project

    * A Grade Management System where users input their name and five grades to calculate and store their General Weighted Average (GWA).